nitinvetcha/DeGAML-LLM/README.md

 ## 📧 Contact

-For questions and feedback, please open an issue or contact [contact email].
+For questions and feedback, please open an issue or contact nitinvetcha@gmail.com

 ---